 A former journalist, DEB AIKAT (pronounced EYE-cut) has been a faculty member since 1995 in the Hussman School of Journalism and Media at the University of North Carolina at Chapel Hill.
-An award-winning researcher and teacher, Dr. Aikat theorizes the role of digital media in the global sphere.
+An award-winning scholar, Aikat theorizes the role of digital media in the global sphere.
 His research ranges across the media.

-Dr. Aikat co-authored the 2019 book, Agendamelding: News, social media, audiences, and civic community, with Dr. Don Shaw, Dr. Milad Minooie and Dr. Chris Vargo.
-The book theorizes how audiences meld messages of newspapers, television, and social media in our 21st century digital age.
+Aikat co-authored the 2019 book, Agendamelding: News, social media, audiences, and civic community, with Don Shaw, Milad Minooie and Chris Vargo.
+Agendamelding theorizes how audiences meld messages of newspapers, television, and social media in our 21st century digital age.
 Authored by pioneers of agenda setting theory and digital media researchers, the book was recognized as a winning title in the 2016 AEJMC-Peter Lang Scholarsourcing competition.
 The Agendamelding book marks the 50th anniversary of the seminal 1968 agenda-setting study conducted at UNC-Chapel Hill.

-Dr. Aikat serves as an elected member of UNC’s Faculty Executive Committee, which advises UNC administrators on key issues, and UNC’s Faculty Hearings Committee, which conducts hearings on faculty dismissals.
+Aikat currently serves as an elected member of UNC Chapel Hill’s Faculty Executive Committee, which advises UNC administrators on key issues, UNC-Chapel Hill’s Honorary Degrees and Special Awards Committee, and UNC’s Faculty Hearings Committee, which conducts hearings on faculty dismissals.
 He has served since 2014 on the UNC Honor Court’s Faculty Hearings Board Panel that adjudicates violations of academic honesty, personal integrity, and responsible citizenship.

 - Ph.D, Ohio University